Let’s be real.

 We would probably never pray.
 Never learn how to treat others.
 Never forgive.
 And never learn to appreciate what we already have.

 Waiting on God to bless us encourages us to try and find out what we’re doing wrong.
-And in the process of finding that out, somehow we morph into humble, beautiful creatures that we no longer recognize.
+And in the process of finding that out, somehow we morph into humble, beautiful creatures that we no longer recognize when we look in the mirror.

 Then we can look back and be thankful that God didn’t give us what we wanted before we were ready.